wschwanghart/topotoolbox3/README.md

 functions for topographic analysis.
 Environmental Modelling & Software, 25, 770-781.
 DOI: [10.1016/j.envsoft.2009.12.002](http://dx.doi.org/10.1016/j.envsoft.2009.12.002)

-In addition, various models and algorithms used in TopoToolbox have been published in the following articles.
+In addition, various models and algorithms implemented in TopoToolbox have been published in the following articles.

 ### DEM preprocessing and carving